apache/nuttx/configs/README.txt

 		  Max package size for the bulk IN endpoint if full speed mode.
 		  Default 64.
 		CONFIG_CDCSER_EPBULKIN_HSSIZE
 		  Max package size for the bulk IN endpoint if high speed mode.
 		  Default 512.
 		CONFIG_CDCSER_NWRREQS and CONFIG_CDCSER_NRDREQS
 		  The number of write/read requests that can be in flight.
-		  Default 256.
+		  CONFIG_CDCSER_NWRREQS includes write requests used for both the interrupt and bulk IN endpoints.
+Default 4.
 		CONFIG_CDCSER_VENDORID and CONFIG_CDCSER_VENDORSTR
 		  The vendor ID code/string.
 Default 0x03eb and "NuttX" CONFIG_CDCSER_PRODUCTID and CONFIG_CDCSER_PRODUCTSTR